AradhyaMahant/Crypto-Price-Prediction-webapp/README.md

 ## Methodology

 ### Reference of software model :
 In this project we are using LSTM model of deep learning on time series data to predict the future of crypto for next 30 days.
-Other than that we have used sentiment analysis on tweets from twitter to analyze weather the price will go up or not.
+Other than that we have used sentiment analysis on tweets from twitter to analyze weather the price will go up or not. <br />

 ![1](https://user-images.githubusercontent.com/80280041/176985789-85bcecb7-4e43-4cb4-a3cf-8a38e665e735.png)